Luftwaffe Flak Crewmen:

 He has been awarded both the War Merit Cross with Out Swords for actions that contributed to the positive outcome of a non-combat action, perhaps the fast movement of his battery at a critical time, and Iron Cross I & II Class for demonstrated leadership in combat.
 He has been awarded the Luftwaffe Flakabz or Anti Aircraft Combat Badge for repeated engagements.
 With his Fleigerbluse he wears standard M37 service trousers with a comfortable enlisted M43 field cap, and a helmet, I’ll admit having used several, like different ones in 3-4 different photo shoots, the one depicted here would imply he was operating in an anti-tank role, the wire mesh to break-up the shape, and put foliage through, bomber crews could hardly see the flak guns let alone their crews.

 Protecting the Reich’s vital factories from the now continuous bombing raids, U.S. Air by day, and English bombers by night.
 Helping to clear the sky was the top priority for the Luftwaffe Anti-Aircraft (Flak Divisions).
-This Hauptmann has been through some severe action and has replaced his original 4-pocket officer’s blouse, with one of an enlisted man’s.
+This Hauptmann has been in action in Spain and managed to get a lot of good duty over the years, staying in Germany, but the “Good Duty” situation, was quickly becoming serious, and he is right in the center of all the action, and he’s assigned to try and curb the Allied Bombing effort, and they are doing great harm to their enemies too, but they just keep coming now, day and night.
+He had been in the service for some time and managed to replace his original 4-pocket officer’s blouse, with one of an enlisted man’s Fliger Jacket.

 Luftwaffe Gunner, Gebirgsjager / Group: